Pat Burrell: San Francisco Giants (2010–2011)

 On May 29, 2010, the San Francisco Giants signed Burrell to a minor league contract and assigned him to the triple-A Fresno Grizzlies of the Pacific Coast League.
 After batting .313 with one home run and six RBI in five games, he was called up to the Giants on June 4 to replace John Bowker, who was optioned to Fresno.
 The next day, he took over from Aubrey Huff (who moved over to right field) as the Giants' left fielder.
 On July 31, with the Giants trailing 1–0 to the Dodgers in the eighth inning, Burrell hit a two-run home run to give the Giants a 2–1 victory.
 On August 6, he hit a game-winning sacrifice fly in the 11th inning of a 3–2 victory over Atlanta.
 Three days later, the Giants faced the Chicago Cubs for a four-game series.
 In the first game of the series, Burrell hit a walk-off sacrifice fly in the 11th inning of a 4–3 victory.
 In the third game, he had three RBI (including a game-winning home run in the eighth inning against Justin Berg) in a 5–4 victory.
 In the finale, Burrell hit two home runs (including a grand slam) and had five RBI in an 8–7 victory.
 On August 17, Burrell returned to Philadelphia for his first regular season game there as a member of the opposing team, and he received a standing ovation.
 He hit a home run in his first at bat of the game, but the Giants lost, 9–3.
 With the Giants in 2010, Burrell batted .266 with 289 at-bats, 18 home runs, and 51 RBI in 96 games as the Giants won the NL West and advanced to the playoffs for the first time since 2003.
 Burrell's 2010 totals were 373 at-bats, 94 hits, 20 home runs, and 64 RBI in 120 games.

 In Game 2 of the NLDS against Atlanta on October 8, Burrell hit a three-run home run in a 5–4 loss.
 On October 16, in Game 1 of the NLCS against the Phillies, he had an RBI double against Roy Halladay.
 Nate Schierholtz then pinch-ran for him, scoring the winning run in the Giants' 4–3 victory.
 In the World Series, Burrell struck out eleven times in thirteen at-bats, had no hits, and was benched for Game 4.
-However, the Giants won the World Series in five games, and Burrell received his second championship ring.
+The Giants won the World Series in five games, and Burrell received his second championship ring.